Cheap Theatre Tickets

 Past showings include Present Laughter which starred Andrew Scott, Phoebe Waller-Bridge in Fleabag and the Bridge Theatre's production of A Midsummer Night's Dream.

 And if that sounds like too much effort, there are occasionally even ways to watch live-streamed plays from the comfort of your own living room.
-The play The Vote, starring Mark Gatiss, was broadcast live on More4 on the night of the 2015 general election.
+Matthew Bourne's Nutcracker! was televised on BBC2 on Christmas Day 2022, and is still available to stream for free on iPlayer.

 15. See a West End show without a shlep to the West End